Pharmaceutical industry in the United Kingdom: 19th century

 In 1833, John Duncan and William Flockhart became partners in what grew into Duncan, Flockhart and Company and began manufacturing drugs in Edinburgh.
 In 1847, Flockhart supplied chloroform to Dr (later Sir) James Young Simpson for his anaesthesia experiment and it started to be used in obstetrics.
 It was exhibited in London in 1851, supplied to Florence Nightingale and given royal approval, and by 1895, to 750,000 doses per week in use.
 The firm grew but eventually merged into the Glaxo organisation.

 In 1842 Thomas Beecham established the Beecham's Pills laxative business, which would later become the Beecham Group.
 By 1851 UK-based patent medicine companies had combined domestic revenues of around £250,000.
 Beecham opened Britain's first modern drugs factory in St Helens in 1859.
 Henry Wellcome and Silas Burroughs formed a partnership in September 1880, and established an office in Snow Hill in Central London.
 The London Wholesale Drug and Chemical Protection Society was formed in 1867, which became the Drug Club in 1891, the forerunner of the present-day Association of the British Pharmaceutical Industry.
 In 1883 Burroughs Wellcome & Co. opened their first factory, at Bell Lane Wharf in Wandsworth, utilising compressed medicine tablet-making machinery acquired from Wyeth of the United States.
 Burroughs Wellcome & Co. established its first overseas branch in Sydney in 1898.

+The first UK trade association for the sector, the Drug Club, was founded in 1891.
+It was renamed the Association of the British Pharmaceutical Industry in 1948.